cloudstead/cloudos-apps/app-howto.md

                  "wiki.title", "wiki.lang", "wiki.license", "wiki.disable_registration" ]
     } ],

+The above block declares the variables that can be used in the bundle, referenced either in the manifest or in a template file.

-In the same directory as your manifest file, create a directory called "config".
-Within the config directory, create a file named `init.json`, this will provide default values for the configuration options declared in your manifest:
+In the same directory as your manifest file, create a directory called `config`.
+Within the `config` directory, create a file named `init.json`, this provides default values for the configuration options declared in your manifest:

     {
       "id": "init",